Delta View Water Association advocates for water solutions that equitably benefit its members and thus preserve critical farmland.

 Delta View Water Association objectives are as follows:

 1. Remain intimately involved in all Kaweah and Tulare Lake Subbasin efforts as it pertains to the 3 GSAs that we serve.
 To participate in meetings as necessary to advance the process of developing the GSP in a way that is sustainable for long term farming of groundwater only or limited groundwater locations.
 And finally, to be a vocal advocate for, and provide resources and information to, ALL our members.
-Click Here to see a calendar of meetings that we routinely participate in.

 2. To identify and develop possible future projects for the recharge of groundwater benefiting our Delta View Water Association membership; projects that will also benefit the entire subbasin.